 And yes, before you say anything, of course, we have a recipe for Avocado Chocolate Pudding Cups.
 All that’s missing is a layer of crushed chocolate cookies on top and a couple of gummy worms wiggling their way through.
 (When you’re finished making them, don’t forget to toss those avocado pits and peels in the compost pile!)

-Your compost pile will be very grateful for every scrap of avocado you feed it, but that doesn’t mean you need to let any avocado go to waste.
+Your compost pile will be very grateful for each scrap of avocado peels and pits you feed it, but that doesn’t mean you need to let any avocado go to waste.
 Before tossing out leftover halves of avocado or worrying leftover guacamole will turn brown, check out these preservation tips:

 If you can’t wait to start composting avocado pits and peels, we know the feeling — it’s just one more great reason to start eating more avocado.
 Dig into our bottomless avocado recipe book for inspiration for breakfast, lunch, and dinner.